Posted in:

 So, in theory, if you were to take your three small lump sums of up to £10,000 first, and your remaining defined benefits scheme rights total £30,000, you could also take those funds out, giving you access to up to £60,000 in total.

 There is one important provision, however.
-The 12 months rule that applies to the trivial pension pot withdrawal rules.
+The 12-month rule applies to the trivial pension pot withdrawal rules.
 If you’re cashing in small pension pots from several funds, the withdrawals must be made within 12 months of the date of the first encashment.

 It would be nice if it did, but unfortunately, it doesn’t.
 You cannot take 25% tax-free cash every year.
 You are only entitled to a 25% commuted lump sum from each pot once and once only.
 After that, you can take smaller amounts each year tax-free, but as soon as the total you have withdrawn reaches 25%, anything after that, you will have to pay tax under normal income tax band rules.